5 Smoothies that Fight Constipation

-There are lots of natural remedies that can help you fight constipation, but one of the easiest and most enjoyable ways to deal with it is to choose foods you like that promote regular bowel function and eat them every day.
+There are lots of natural remedies that can help you fight constipation.
+It’s not difficult to find foods that you like that will favor regular bowel function and improve your overall health.

 In today’s article we’ll show you some delicious smoothies that you can drink throughout the day to improve bowel function and fight constipation, among many other benefits.

-Although natural juices and smoothies are very healthy, providing lots of vitamins and minerals, you should choose smoothies if you’re trying to fight constipation.
-This is because they contain the fiber from fruit, which is lost in the juicing process.
+Natural juices and smoothies are both very healthy, providing you with lots of vitamins and minerals.
+However, if you’re trying to fight constipation, you should choose smoothies.
+This is because they contain the fiber from the fruit, which is lost in the juicing process.

-This is exactly why smoothies are more satisfying, and you can enjoy them for breakfast or as a snack.
-They’re a delicious and healthy way to prevent eating excess amounts of sugar or refined flour.
+This is why smoothies are more satisfying, and you can enjoy them for breakfast or as a snack.
+They’re a delicious and healthy way to avoid eating excess amounts of sugar or refined flour.

 Sweeten with honey

-If you do need to sweeten these smoothies a little, leave the white sugar on the shelf because it’s toxic for your health, and try a natural sweetener that also contains laxative properties: acacia honey.
+If you do need to sweeten these smoothies a little, leave the white sugar on the shelf, because it’s toxic for your health.
+Try a natural sweetener that also contains laxative properties, acacia honey.
 If you can’t find this particular variety, you can opt for any other kind of honey or molasses made from natural fruits or grains.

 Kefir and prunes

 Kefir is a type of fermented yogurt that retains all the benefits of regular yogurt, with some extra advantages.
-It’s more easily digested because it contains less lactose and promotes good intestinal bacteria.
+Our bodies can digest it more easily because it contains less lactose and promotes good intestinal bacteria.
 You can buy it already prepared in supermarkets, or you can make it yourself using fermented milk.

-Prunes, aside from being rich in calcium and excellent for preventing osteoporosis, contain lots of fiber and have been well known for centuries as one of the best foods for constipation.
+Prunes, aside from being rich in calcium and excellent for preventing osteoporosis, contain lots of fiber.
+They have been well known for centuries as one of the best foods for constipation.
 If you can, try to soak them in water the night before.

 Oats and dates

-Unlike rice milk, which can cause constipation in some people, oat milk is rich in mucilage, a kind of fiber that promotes healthy bowel movements.
-For this smoothie you can use an oat-based milk or a tablespoon of oatmeal that’s been soaking in water for a few hours.
+Unlike rice milk, which can cause constipation in some people, oat milk is rich in mucilage.
+This is a kind of fiber that favors healthy bowel movements.
+For this smoothie you can use an oat-based milk or a tablespoon of oatmeal that’s been soaked in water for a few hours.

 Apple and kiwi

-Apples have been used for cases of both constipation and diarrhea.
+Apples are a great option for both constipation and diarrhea.
 The secret is in the peel, which contains most of the fruit’s fiber.
 But if you’re going to use the peel, be sure to choose pesticide-free, organic apples.

 Yogurt and figs